FrankieBoye/React-tv-series-app/README.md

 A single page web app that will allow you to search through popular tv series.

-I created this to learn more about:
+I created this to learn more about and practice the following:

+- React Elements
+- JSX
+- Props
+- State
-- jsx
+- Lifecycle (componentDidMount)
-- props
+- Containers
-- components and containers
+- Lists and Keys
+- Refactoring List Component
+- Forms (Input)
+- Conditional Rendering
-- state
+- Images (Loader Component)
+- Setting Up React Router
-- conditional rendering
+- Setting Routes
+- Using Route Params